- Wayfinding apps

 This option is recommended if you want to make sure that user locations are never generated except if the application is showing.

-Option 2 – Don’t stop Situm SDK and re-start it when going back to foreground #
+Option 2 – Don’t stop Situm SDK and wait for the SDK to restart it automatically when returning to foreground #

 Tracking apps #